Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Efficient selection-adjusted inference

 Figure~\ref{fig:toy-example-length} shows the sizes of each procedure's confidence sets $C(y)$ as a function of $y$.
 For reference, we have also plotted the marginal distribution of $y$ for the selected signals.
 Notably, the saFAB procedure gives a smaller confidence set for values of $y$ that are most frequently observed: for approximately 90\% of the observations in this example, saFAB returns a smaller confidence set.
 For values of $y$ larger than approximately 3.6, saFAB give a wider confidence set than the intervals from \cite{Fithian}, but observing a $y_i$ this large is relatively rare.
 As a result, the saFAB intervals are 12\% shorter on average than the UMAU intervals.

 Finally, Figure~\ref{fig:toy-example-coverage} shows the coverage of our saFAB method in comparison to two alternative methods: the non-selection adjusted confidence sets (``non-sa UMAU'') and selection-adjusted Bayesian credible intervals (``saBayes'').
+Following \cite{saBayes}, the selection-adjusted posterior distribution is identical to the ordinary posterior distribution because of the mechanism of joint selection.
 Since the $\theta_i$ are drawn from the mixture in Eq.~\eqref{eq:two-groups-normal}, we consider the two cases of $\theta = 0$ and $\theta \neq 0$.
 The unadjusted confidence intervals have poor coverage, with nearly zero coverage for $\theta$ values equal to and near 0, owing to selection bias.
 On the other hand, the selection-adjusted Bayesian credible intervals have correct coverage on average across all signals, but this coverage is highly non-uniform in $\theta$.
 In particular, since the credible interval nearly always includes 0 due to the presence of the point mass in the posterior, the coverage for $\theta=0$ is nearly 1, while coverage is much lower for all other values of $\theta$.
+In the supplemental material, we show how this problem of poor coverage of credible intervals for nonzero $\theta$ is exacerbated when even greater prior mass is assigned for $\theta = 0$.
 Our saFAB procedure, on the other hand, provides nominal coverage uniformly across the entire parameter space.
 Although not shown, the usual selection-adjusted UMAU confidence sets of \cite{Fithian} also exhibit the same uniform coverage; they are simply wider on average.